namespace¶

 daamath maintains a cross-language-friendly namespace. daamath's casing conventions do not change according to the implementation. here are the rules:

-"why not make constants uppercase?" because then the namespace would be doing something that its not supposed to do: enforcing constantness by convention, not by mechanism. if something is meant to be constant, the language should enforce that, not the namespace.
+- everything is lowercase: "why not make constants uppercase?" because then the namespace would be doing something that its not supposed to do: enforcing constantness by convention, not by mechanism. if something is meant to be constant, the language should enforce that, not the namespace.

-underscore binding
+underscore binding¶

 daamath has a rigorous argument pre-binding convention. it is clearest by example: